JocysCom/SVNNotifier/README.md

 ## Version 2.x Changes

-Improved old interface and refactored the code (see screenshots below).
+Improved old interface and refactored the code (see new screenshots below).

 ## Original Source and Developers